SimonSubokLee/ston-docs-son/admin/log.kr.rst

     2012.06.27 16:52:26 220.134.10.5 GET /favicon.ico - 80 - 61.50.7.9 Chrome/19.0.1084.56 200 949 2 - - - TCP_HIT gzip+deflate 35 14875
     2012.06.27 17:00:06 220.168.0.13 GET /setup.Eexe - 80 - 61.168.0.102  Mozilla/5.0+(Windows+NT+6.1;+WOW64)+AppleWebKit/536.11+(KHTML,+like+Gecko)+Chrome/20.0.1132.57+Safari/536.11 206 20971800 7008 - - 398458880-419430399 TCP_HIT - 41 89764358

-Each fields are distinguished by an empty space, and each field specifies the following.
+Each field is distinguished by an empty space, and each field specifies the following:

 -  ``date`` Completed date of HTTP transaction
 -  ``time`` Completed time of HTTP transaction
 -  ``s-ip`` Server IP
 -  ``cs-method`` HTTP Method sent from the client
--  ``cs-uri-stem`` QueryString excluded URL sent from the client
+-  ``cs-uri-stem`` A URL (excluding the QueryString) sent from the client
 -  ``cs-uri-query`` QueryString of the URL sent from the client
 -  ``s-port`` Server port
 -  ``cs-username`` Client username
--  ``c-ip`` If the XFF configuration of client IP is set to "ON", records X-Forwarded-For header value.
+-  ``c-ip`` If the XFF configuration of the client IP is set to "ON", records X-Forwarded-For header value
 -  ``cs(User-Agent)`` HTTP User-Agent sent from the client
--  ``sc-status`` Server response code.
+-  ``sc-status`` Server response code
--  ``sc-bytes`` Bytes sent from the server(header + contents)
+-  ``sc-bytes`` Bytes sent from the server (header + contents)
--  ``time-taken`` Total elapsed time until HTTP transaction is completed(millisecond)
+-  ``time-taken`` Total elapsed time until an HTTP transaction is completed (in milliseconds)
 -  ``cs-referer`` HTTP Referer sent from the client
--  ``sc-resinfo`` Additional information.
-Distinguished by "+" character.
+-  ``sc-resinfo`` Additional information, distinguished by the "+" character.
-   If encoded contents are serviced, the encoding option(gzip or defalte) is specified.
+   If encoded content is serviced, the encoding option(gzip or defalte) is specified.
-   Also security method(SSL3 or TLS1) is specified for a secured communication.
+   Also the security method (SSL3 or TLS1) is specified for a secured communications.
    "Bypass" will be specified for a bypassed communication.

--  ``cs-range`` Logs range header sent from the client.
+-  ``cs-range`` Logs range header sent from the client
--  ``sc-cachehit`` Cache HIT result.
+-  ``sc-cachehit`` Cache HIT results
--  ``cs-acceptencoding`` Accept-Encoding header sent from the client.
+-  ``cs-acceptencoding`` Accept-Encoding header sent from the client
 -  ``session-id`` HTTP client session ID (unsigned int64)
 -  ``sc-content-length`` Server response Content-Length header value

-Access log records all HTTP transactions regardless of success or failure of the transfer.
+The access log records all HTTP transactions regardless of the success or failure of the transfer.
-HTTP transaction starts when a client sends a HTTP request.
+An HTTP transaction starts when a client sends an HTTP request.
-If HTTP connection is closed before STON sends a response to the client, corresponding HTTP transaction is also considered as completed.
+If the HTTP connection is closed before STON sends a response to the client, the corresponding HTTP transaction is still considered complete.
-For both ``sc-status`` and ``sc-bytes`` of the log will be recorded to 0.
+Both the ``sc-status`` and ``sc-bytes`` of the log will be recorded as 0.
 This kind of log is recorded when the client closes the connection before STON receives a response from the origin server.